jshlng/TDI-Capstone/README.md

  Ridge | 88.78 | 89.41 | 72.83 | 72.45 | 97.51 | 96.52 |
  Lasso | 88.74 | 89.48 | 72.92 | 72.71 | 97.87 | 96.72 |

 The ridge and lasso regression algorithms perform slightly better than the linear model across all three cities.
 The 2nd feature set performs slightly better than the 1st feature set in NYC and SF, but performs slightly worse in Boston.
 Comparing models across cities, NYC models are better than the Boston models, which are better than the SF models.
+This is unsurprising given the number of cleaned data points in each data set (NYC with 31736, Boston with 5182, and SF with 3692).

 # Deliverable
 Github repo and readme with data visualizations.